 Anabolism is like a builder that uses certain hormones to create a finished product – such as more muscle mass, or stronger bones.
 Some well-known anabolic hormones include insulin, estrogen, testosterone, and human growth hormone.

-Catabolism is like a processor that uses certain biochemical processes to provide energy, so our body can actually move around.
+Catabolism is like a processor that uses certain biochemical processes to provide energy, so our body can actually move around and get things done!
 Some of these processes include breaking down proteins into amino acids to make glucose (blood sugar), nucleic acids which transmit our genetic information, and carbohydrates, which help fuel our body.

-Basal metabolic rate (BMR) is the amount of energy used by these two categories when a person is at rest.
+If you’ve ever heard anyone talk about the Basal Metabolic Rate (BMR), this is the amount of energy used by these two processes when a person is at rest.
 It measures how much energy is used to keep the body functioning — circulation, brain, breathing, body temperature, and other processes, and accounts for more than half of the calories burned each day.

 Weight Loss and Metabolism: How Metabolism Impacts Weight Loss

-How does all of this affect our weight?
-The scientific formula is catabolism (the amount of energy we use), minus anabolism (the amount of energy we make), equals our body weight.
+So, how does all of this actually affect our weight?
+The basic concept is that catabolism (the amount of energy we use), minus anabolism (the amount of energy we make), equals our body weight.
 If we produce more energy than we use, we will store that extra energy in the form of fat.

 This explains the need for healthy foods and adequate exercise to process energy, remove wastes, and keep fat storage to a minimum.
 But remember we are all different.
 Some women do indeed have weight loss resistance, which means they eat well, exercise regularly and still are not able to lose weight.